Python-GIS-book/site/source/part2/chapter-05/md/01-geopandas-basics.md

 <!-- #region -->
 # Introduction to Geopandas

-In this lesson, we will cover basics steps needed for interacting with spatial data in Python using geopandas:
+Here we cover basics steps needed for interacting with spatial data in Python using the geopandas (http://geopandas.org/) library:

 - Managing filepaths
 - Reading spatial data from file